E-Emad/devops-bootcamp/Module_8-CICD_with_Jenkins/README.md

 `/vars` - contains all the functions that we will call from Jenkinsfile `/src` - helper, utility for functions

+4. Use the Jenkinsfile from the `jenkins-shared-library-v2` branch and jenkins shared library from `https://github.com/ngrandrei/jenkins-shared-library.git`

 ---

 ## Project 4